fut-infrastructure/implementation-guide/fsh-content/input/intro-notes/StructureDefinition-ehealth-view-intro.md

   but not alter the element `ehealth-modifier-role`.

 ## Lifecycle
 The status field,`ehealth-status`, will express the lifecycle of the resource.
-Changes follow this pattern
+Changes follow this pattern.
 - When created it will have status `draft`.
 - From status `draft` can change to either `active` or `retired`.